salesforce-misc/Data-Lake-for-Nonprofits/README.md

-# Data Lake for Nonprofit Cloud, Powered by Amazon Web Services
+# Data Lake for Nonprofits, Powered by AWS

 See the `docs/` folder for more in depth documentation.